 ii.
 Sexual Harassment Policy

 In recognition of the fact that sexual harassment is an under-reported but common problem, Ontario Basketball has instituted a sexual harassment policy.
-This policy is intended to convey the message that sexual harassment will not be tolerated at OBA in any workplace activity, work-related activity and in any Ontario Basketball sanctioned basketball programs and services.
-Ontario Basketball is responsible as an employer to take all reasonable measures to ensure that no one at OBA is the target of that sort of discriminatory behaviour and that no one from OBA perpetrates such acts.
+Sexual harassment will not be tolerated at OBA in any workplace activity, work-related activity and in any Ontario Basketball sanctioned basketball programs and services.
+Ontario Basketball will take all reasonable measures to prevent sexual harassment in the workplace and in its programming.

 All compensation decisions, including salary levels and bonuses, will be made by Ontario Basketball in accordance with the evaluation criteria presented first at initial interviews and later used in performance reviews.
 These criteria are intended to be neutral and merit based.